beauty248/AI-NW-Bootcamp-Excel-Project/README.md

 - Data-driven decision making

 ## 👩 About Me
-I am an aspiring Data Analyst currently undergoing training through the **AI Nw Boot Camp**.
+I am an aspiring Data Analyst currently undergoing training through the **AI NOW Boot Camp**.
 This project is part of my learning journey in data analytics using Excel.